For an introduction to the use of

 server you’d need to transfer the static files to the storage provider or CDN.

-There’s any number of ways you might do this, but if the provider has an API a
+There’s any number of ways you might do this, but if the provider has an API,

-process incredibly simple.
-If you’ve written or are using a 3rd party custom
+to integrate the CDN with your Django project.
+If you’ve written or are using a

 STATICFILES_STORAGE to the storage engine.